rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 The release-version property should either match a release tag in the Repose repository, or be one of {local, latest}.
 A value of "local" will build the project locally and set up the built artifacts.
-A value of "latest" will set up the latest release.
+A value of "current" will set up the latest published release.

 # Verifying A Release
 Gradle tasks have been set up to allow for verifying either the DEB packages, the RPM packages, or both.
-To verify a release, simply run `gradle smokeTest -Prelease-version=<version>` from this project.
+To verify a release, simply run `gradle smokeTest -Prelease-version=<version>` (e.g. 8.1.0.0) from this project.
 If the build succeeds, then the release succeeded!

 # Repose As A Sandbox
 To start the sandbox, run the `vagrantUpDeb` or `vagrantUpRpm` task